-What It Was Like To Be The First Openly Gay Candidate To Run For Congress
+What It Was Like To Be An Openly Gay Candidate For Congress In 1996

 WASHINGTON ― It was only 22 years ago.
 But for gay Americans, the mid-’90s may as well have been a different universe.

 Back then, homophobia and workplace discrimination were commonplace.
 Gay marriage was more a thought than a cause.
 Gays couldn’t serve openly in the military.
 And Ellen DeGeneres had yet to come out.
 There were openly gay members of Congress.
 But only a handful.
-And all had revealed their sexuality after their elections.
+And all had revealed their sexuality after their first elections.

-In the 1996 cycle, Rick Zbur, along with three others, became the first class of openly gay candidates to run for congressional office.
+In the 1996 cycle, Rick Zbur, along with three others, became the first class of openly gay non-incumbent candidates to run for voting congressional seats.
 Running in California’s 38th District, which included a substantial gay community in Long Beach, Zbur’s candidacy was viewed as the most likely to succeed.
 And, for that reason, there was a tremendous amount of hope, fascination and press attention surrounding him.

 It wasn’t all dark and gloomy.
 His sexuality was an asset in certain ways, making his candidacy historic and helping him draw in resources from the gay community.
 But it was an oddity, too.
 No one in his party supported gay marriage “other than gay people,” Zbur explained.
 Many operatives feared that he was too risky a candidate to run for a seat that they hoped to flip.
 And the press treated him as an anomaly.

-Note: Clarification: This article has been updated to clarify that Zbur ran for a voting seat in the House.
-Technically, Zbur wasn’t the first openly gay man to run for Congress.
-In 1971, gay rights pioneer Frank Kameny ran and lost his campaign to be the District of Columbia’s delegate in the House of Representatives, a non-voting position.